C0l0rChanger/C0l0rChanger/README.md

 |About Me|

 -------------
--I go by Percy
+✦I go by Percy

--Prounounsz: She/her or He/Him
+✦ She/her or He/Him

--Aroace
+✦Aroace

--Struggle with receiving affection be patient :3
+✦Struggle with receiving affection be patient :3

--Int if in same fandom!!
+✦Int if in same fandom!!

--Ambivert
+✦Ambivert

--I do C+H freely unless with friends
+✦I do C+H freely unless with friends

+✦I kin percy so much >_<

 ------------------------------
 \Interests\

--I am a huge pjo fan
+✦I am a huge pjo fan

--Flamingo fan
+✦Flamingo Fan

 ------------------------------
 [Meanings]